beskay/solidity-challenges/writeups/Vault.md

 ## Overview

-Vault.sol serves as a proxy contract for Vesting.sol.
+`Vault.sol` serves as a proxy contract for Vesting.sol.
 It is possible to deposit Ether, but theres no function to withdraw it.
 All deposited Ether follows the vesting schedule defined in the Vesting contract.

 `Vault.sol` incorporates function `execute`, which allows arbitrary calls to contracts, and internal function `_delegate`, which is called via the fallback function.

 ## Exploit

-The exploit is based on storage collision, if contract A calls contract B via delegatecall, the code of contract B with storage of contract A will be executed.
+The exploit is based on storage collision, if contract A calls contract B via `delegatecall`, the code of contract B writes to storage of contract A.

 In our case `Vault.sol` delegatecalls to `Vesting.sol`, so `Vesting.sol` accesses the storage of `Vault.sol`.